bootrako/bootrako.github.io/content/blog/decouple_game_from_engine.md

 Polling is generally preferred over providing a host API because it creates a clear barrier between the game library and the engine.
 The game library maintains some internal state with no knowledge of who will read it.
 Compare that to the host interface, which directly involves the engine layer during simulation of the game state.
 This pushes the game library out of the safety of its sandbox.

-The host interface is a good fit for providing features that a freestanding OS is not capable of, like memory allocation, logging, or input detection.
+The host interface is best used to provide features that a freestanding OS is not capable of, like memory allocation, logging, or input detection.

 ## why aren't games already doing this?